ec21b1006/TASK_2-MARS_CLUB/README.md

 ### The 1st node contains the sensor i.e., it should generate the sensor data (current distance from the wall).
 ### The 2nd node obtains the sensor data from the 1st node and decides when the bot should stop moving.
 It also sends a warning signal to the 3rd node.
 ### The 3rd node waits for a warning from the 2nd node and prints out the warning on the terminal, once received.
+>
 [!alt text](https://github.com/ec21b1006/screenshots/blob/main/Q6_rqt_graph.png)
+>

->I have uploaded the PACKAGE for this question in this repositery.
+>I have uploaded the PACKAGE for this question in this same repositery.